bishtanuj/Machine_Learning_Algorithms/Apriori Algorithm/README.md

 > _Remember, the Apriori algorithm helps uncover hidden patterns and associations in data, making it a valuable tool for decision-making!_

+### Minimum Support Count
-### Choosing the minimum support threshold in the Apriori algorithm is crucial for discovering frequent itemsets.
+_Choosing the minimum support threshold in the Apriori algorithm is crucial for discovering frequent itemsets.
+Let's break it down:_